 COVID-19 & SHARED MOBILITY | COVID-19 has impacted every aspect of our daily life, including transportation.
 CLICK HERE to learn about the actions we are taking to protect our community when using shared mobility.

 TUCSON'S E-SCOOTER PILOT PROGRAM

 The City of Tucson is exploring new ways of providing flexible, affordable, and accessible multi-modal transportation options for all.
-To support this goal, and address the challenges introduced by new technologies, the City is launching a 6-month Shared Mobility Pilot Program.
-The Pilot will launch September 12, 2019 with two operators: Bird and Razor.
-Each operator may launch and up to 500 scooters (1,000 total), and can an launch an additional 250 scooters in "opportunity zones" - characterized by a high percentage of low-income households without access to a motor vehicle.
+To support this goal, and address the challenges introduced by new technologies, the City launched a 6-month Shared Mobility Pilot Program.
+The Pilot launched on September 12, 2019 with two operators: Bird and Razor.
+Each operator can deploy and up to 500 scooters (1,000 total), with the option of launching an additional 250 scooters in "opportunity zones" - characterized by a high percentage of low-income households without access to a motor vehicle.

 PILOT PROGRAM: PERMIT REQUIREMENTS

 - Permit Requirements

 - Insurance Requirements

 To evaluate whether e-scooters can provide a safe, sustainable, and affordable mode of transportation for residents, the City of Tucson launched a six-month shared E-Scooter Pilot Program from September 12, 2019 - March 12, 2020.
 The Pilot Program Evaluation provides an overview of the pilot along with an analysis of the key findings, focusing on utilization, equity, safety, and community impacts and perceptions.

 WHAT IS E-SCOOTER SHARE?